 How can I find a pediatrician or office that is near me?

 The health and well-being of Ohio’s children is more important than ever before!
 Undetected and untreated visual impairments can interfere with the development of the visual system during early childhood and can increase the risk for lifelong visual impairment and the potential for poor academic performance.
-We will begin vision and hearing screenings next week for Kindergarten students.
+We will finish vision screenings this week for Kindergarten students and begin screening first grade students.

 Beth Wyslutsky, BSN, RN, NCSN